Piderman/mattycollins.com.au/_posts/2014-01-22-semantic-classes-in-css.md

 {% endhighlight %}

 ### Not so fast
 BEM to the rescue!
 Well, nope.
 I have jumped the gun and started too early on CSS and have forgotten about my blog list which is visually identical, as is tradition.
 Simple you might think, just use the class `blog__title`.
 But dear reader I must stop you.
-The separation of concerns says to remove the visual layer from the content layer and starts to take issue with this class name.
+The separation of concerns says to remove the visual layer from the content layer.
+All of a sudden this starts to become tricky as:

-- This class isn't resuable as it suggest this style only applies to the blog.
-What about our news list or any others that may need to follow this style?
+- This class isn't resuable as it suggest this style only applies to the blog
-- We are using the class to describe the contents of the element, allow the HTML to do that (as we have already seen with the `ol` vs the `article` )
+- We are using the class to describe the contents of the element when the HTML should be doing that
-- We could better communicate the visuals via a pragmatic `.subHeading` or even more abstract `.beta`
+- We could better communicate the visuals via a pragmatic `.subHeading` or even more abstract `.beta` class

-Lets get a bit abstracted now with this new agnostic class of `media__title` so we can group common lists of news, blogs, events, stories, products...the list goes on.
+Lets get a bit abstracted now with a new agnostic class of `media__title` so we can group common lists of news, blogs, events, stories, products...the list goes on.

 {% highlight html %}
 <ol class="media--list">